-- 1. If necessary, activate the configuration with the BOM, and button Material in DOCUMENTATION tab. - 2.
+- 1. If necessary, activate the configuration with the BOM, and button BIII of Indiaterial in DOCUMENTATION tab. - 2.
 Change settings for the BOM type and hierarchy, as needed. - 3.
 Select the selection button to activate part selection. - 4.
 Select and deselect groups and parts, as needed. - 5.
 Click Update.